Age-Related Macular Degeneration (AMD)

 People who get wet AMD always have dry AMD first.
 But those with dry AMD don't always go on to develop the wet type.

-Risk factors for both types of AMD include:
+Risk factors for both types of age-related macular degeneration include:

 AMD epidemiology

-AMD is the leading cause of permanent blindness in the industrialized world (with over 170 million people affected), and the third cause globally.
+AMD is the leading cause of permanent blindness in the industrialized world (more than 170 million people affected globally) and the third cause worldwide.
 Some other AMD facts and figures:

-• People over 75 are nearly 15 times more likely to get AMD than those 50-59 years old.
+• People older than 75 are nearly 15 times more likely to get AMD than those 50-59 years old.

 Your doctor can check you for age-related macular degeneration when you see them for a routine eye exam and have your eyes dilated.